Introduction

 My g++ version:

-Here's also can try to optimize by change the -o2 to -o3 or something else.
+You can also try to optimize by changing -o2 to -o3 or another optimization level.
 Adding -std=c++98 to CXXOPTIMIZE can solve some compilation errors.

-Remember to modify the configuration file on 483 section, otherwise it would pop up compilation error when compiling 483:
+Remember to modify the configuration file in the 483 section; otherwise, a compilation error will appear when compiling 483:

-Some people also faced issues when they compile 400, it can be fixed by this:
+Some people also face issues when compiling 400; it can be fixed like this:

 Hello, SPEC CPU